 Before being vulnerable with someone, it is important to:

 - Consider your audience: Ask yourself if the people you’re with will be supportive of you and if they would be equally vulnerable with you.
 Relationships are built on mutual trust, honesty, and respect.
-If your audience does not offer these to you, you may want to re-consider being vulnerable with them.
+If your audience does not offer these to you, you may want to re-consider being vulnerable to them.

 - Perform a risk assessment: This refers both to the content and the audience involved.
 Ask yourself what would happen if what you share isn’t received in the way it was meant to be, or is considered to be “too much, too soon.”